Hi my friends!

 The above-listed three ideas all represent major changes in your bathroom but then again, there is no limit to your possibilities.
 Some people decide to make their bathroom eco-friendlier by using homemade cleaners instead of commercial ones, while others go with interesting accessories like the famed moss bathroom mat.
 Seeing how no help can be too insignificant, you can even make a difference by changing your bathroom light bulb with an LED one.
 At the end of the day, how far you want to take this is a decision only you can make.
 The advantages, however, are quite transparent and straightforward.

 Catherine is a passionate home design consultant from Melbourne.
 She loves making homes beautiful and buildings sustainable, but she also like sharing her advice and knowledge with people.
 That is why she is also a regular contributor to the Smoothdecorator blog.
 Besides all this, she loves reading and enjoys a superhero movie from time to time.

 I think it's so important to really take care of ourselves and our environment and I really notice especially in the design world.
-People are taking action and might I had some of it look pretty cool!!
+People are taking action and might I add, some of it looks pretty cool!!